Deborah Gray’s rental car broke down and she wants her money back. Hertz won’t pay her. She’d like me to encourage the company to reconsider.

 Gray is willing to accept less — say, the fees and expenses they charged her.
 But she also wants something for the trouble.

 And I agree.
 It looks as if additional compensation is definitely in order, although I should note that I haven’t yet asked Hertz about the case.
 It might have a different story to tell.
+(Related: Hertz sent me a $700 bill for eight extra days!
+How do I get a refund?)

 The question is, how much?
 Should she get a full refund, which is her ideal resolution?
+(Here is our guide on how to rent a car.)

 Her rental agreement makes no mention of a refund, even when a car stops working.
 It’s up to the discretion of the company to refund her rental charges.
 There’s also this: She did have access to a car for part of the time and Hertz should be paid for it, right?
 (This is similar to the non-working first class seat.
 It’s difficult to argue for a full refund when the airline provided transportation.)